Violence against Indians in Australia controversy: Allegations of racism

-Chief Executive of Primus Telecommunications Australia, Ravi Bhatia, said the Australian government has shown "excellent sensitivity" towards the issue by announcing a slew of measures like Harmony march, reforms in the state sentencing law and setting up of Task Force to deal with attacks on Indian students.

-Nama Nageswara Rao, leader of the Telugu Desam Party, visited Australia, and held a press conference on his return.
-He stated that he had interviewed many of the victims, and the attacks did not appear to be motivated by racism.
-He also noted that many of the perpetrators were immigrants from ethnic minorities, such as "Afghans, Lebanese and other nationals who settled in Australia".
 Sydney students interviewed by ABC's AM programme stated that their attackers were members of several ethnic groups, and while they said there was a "racial element" they also saw the attacks as opportunistic.
 The attackers have been described as being white, African, Asian, Middle Eastern, Aboriginal, and Pacific Islander.

 Herald Sun columnist Andrew Bolt criticised the automatic labelling of Australia as a racist country as unfair, noting comments from foreign victims of crime that their attackers were foreigners themselves.
 On 28 January 2010 two Indian nationals were arrested for the murder of Ranjodh Singh on 29 December 2009.
 People from a range of different ethnic backgrounds perpetrated these assaults and investigations revealed that at least two of the later attacks were perpetrated by Indians.

 In October 2010 a number of Victorian police officers were dismissed or otherwise disciplined after sending around emails with a video of an Indian train passenger being electrocuted with distasteful commentary referring to the Indian student affair.